Estimating Design Operating Characteristics in Bayesian Adaptive Clinical Trials: Discussion

-Another aspect of the proposed methodology that may be improved is incorporating the constraints into the GP fit rather than correcting for them as a post processing step in sampling from the posterior predictive distribution.
-Note that both the shape and scale parameters of the beta distribution used as the sampling distribution of the test statistic are bounded to be positive and are monotonic with respect to at least one of the model parameters (Figures~\ref{fig:alpha} and \ref{fig:beta}).
-As mentioned earlier, various techniques exist for incorporating constraints and boundary information into GP models \citep{Tan2018, SolKok19, DinMakWu19}.
-However, similar to the argument made above, when employing these methods one must assure that the additional computational complexity and potential loss of generality is justified by the gain in estimation accuracy and precision.

-Another restriction of the proposed approach is the parametric form (beta distribution) assumed for the Bayesian test statistic.
-The beta distribution (or any other parametric distribution) alone does not realistically capture the actual sampling distribution throughout the model parameter space.
-Taking a non-parametric modelling approach is therefore a potential future direction for this work.
+Finally, the parametric form assumed for the Bayesian test statistic, e.g., the beta distribution alone might not capture the true sampling distribution throughout the model parameter space.
+A nonparametric modelling approach is therefore a potential future direction for this work.